fix

 There are several reasons why keeping 3rd-party code secure is a challenge:

 1. The code may be written insecurely, to begin with.
 Depending on who created the code and the process it was subject to, it may have multiple security bugs that need to be fixed.
-There is no clear standard, requirements or guideline that oversees how code is written and design.
-If you ask 10 developers to write code to perform the same task, each of them may write that code in a different way.
-As a result, depending on the experience level of the developer, there attention to security and other factors some code may be written that doesn’t have the correct security checks and balances.
+There is no clear standard, requirements or guidelines that oversees how code is written and design.
+If you ask 10 developers to write code to perform the same task, each of them may write that code differently.
+As a result, depending on the experience level of the developer, their attention to security and other factors some code may be written that doesn’t have the correct security checks and balances.

 2. Even if the code is secure at creation, code repositories constantly change to add new features.
 Think of languages like javascript, new libraries and frameworks are constantly being created to allow for better animations and effects for websites.
 This means that even a repo that was safe six months ago may have unknowingly added new security bugs since then.
 Hence, you need to evaluate the code to ensure it is constantly secure.